elephantscale/es-training-new/ghidra/slides/About-Ghidra-class.md

   - Ask a lot of questions

-* This is an IACS Cybersecurity class
+* This is an Malware with Ghidra class
   - No previous knowledge is assumed (but may be helpful)
   - Class will be based on the pace of majority of the students